“When The Road Bends You Cannot Walk Straight”. (A Roma proverb)

 At the end of the day, does it really matter?
 Humanity has been migrating around Mother Earth since the beginning of human conception, and I find this fascinating.

 I definitely come from a tribe of wanders who have the roaming itch.
-I’m told that our blood line is directly connected to Marco Polo’s uncle, the one whom Marco travelled to China with.
+I’m told that our blood line is directly connected to Marco Polo’s uncle, the one whom Marco traveled to China with.

 I now understand why my dad spent much of his free time around people.
 He really enjoyed socializing, whether it was the cricket club or rugby club or randomly inviting friends back to the house for our traditional Sunday curry dinner after a day at the yacht club.
 I get it now, his culture was full of music, singing, socializing; it was his rhythm, it’s how he came alive.
 The life of the gypsy is all about camaraderie, being together making music, singing, dancing and storytelling; it’s what they do.